mangelperis/5d-scrapper/README.md

 * **symfony/validator**: tools for validating data according to predefined rules.
 * **symfony/maker-bundle**: facilitates rapid development by automating the creation of boilerplate code.
 * **phpstan/phpstan**: analysis tool for PHP code, to detect and fix issues,
+* **symfony/twig-bundle**: integrates the Twig templating engine into Symfony applications.
+* **endroid/qr-code**: PHP library for generating QR codes with various options and formats.

 ***